On the mixing properties of piecewise expanding maps under composition with permutations: Abstract

 \section{Abstract}

-For a mixing and uniformly expanding interval map $f:I\to I$ we pose the following questions.
-For which permutation transformations $\sigma:I\to I$ is the composition $\sigma\circ f$ again mixing?
-When $\sigma\circ f$ is mixing, how does the mixing rate of $\sigma\circ f$ typically compare with that of $f$?

-As a case study, we focus on the family of maps $f(x)=mx\operatorname{mod}1$ for $2\leq m\in\mathbb{N}$.
-We split $[0,1)$ into $N$ equal subintervals, and take $\sigma$ to be a permutation of these.
-We analyse those $\sigma \in S_N$ for which $\sigma \circ f$ is mixing, and show that, for large $N$, typical permutations will preserve the mixing property.
-In contrast to the situation for continuous time diffusive systems, we find that composition with a permutation cannot improve the mixing rate, but may make it worse.
-We obtain a precise result on the worst mixing rate which can occur as $\sigma$ varies, with $m$, $N$ fixed and $\gcd(m,N)=1$.
+We consider the effect on the mixing properties of a piecewise smooth interval map $f$ when its domain is divided into $N$ equal subintervals and $f$ is composed with a permutation of these.
+The case of the stretch-and-fold map $f(x)=mx \bmod 1$ for integers $m \geq 2$ is examined in detail.
+We give a combinatorial description of those permutations $\sigma$ for which $\sigma \circ f$ is still (topologically) mixing, and show that the proportion of such permutations tends to $1$ as $N \to \infty$.
+We then investigate the mixing rate of $\sigma \circ f$ (as measured by the modulus of the second largest eigenvalue of the transfer operator).
+In contrast to the situation for continuous time diffusive systems, we show that composition with a permutation cannot improve the mixing rate of $f$, but typically makes it worse.
+Under some mild assumptions on $m$ and $N$, we obtain a precise value for the worst mixing rate as $\sigma$ ranges through all permutations; this can be made arbitrarily close to $1$ as $N \to \infty$ (with $m$ fixed).
+We illustrate the geometric distribution of the second largest eigenvalues in the complex plane for small $m$ and $N$, and propose a conjecture concerning their location in general.
+Finally, we give examples of other interval maps $f$ for which composition with permutations produces different behaviour than that obtained from the stretch-and-fold map.